sbertamini/Getting_Cleaning_Course_Project/README.md

 Following the assignment request there are 5 step (+ 1 pre-processing step):

-**0. Pre-processing phase **
+**0. Pre-processing phase**
 In this phase the script will just load the requested libraries.
-In this phase my original version provided also the download and unzipping of the data.
+My original version provided also the download and unzipping phases of the data.

 **1. Merges the training and the test sets to create one data set**